WORKING IN THE BAHAMAS

 - What documentation is needed for children to gain entry to The Bahamas who are travelling with persons not their legal guardians or parents?A valid passport (and visa if applicable).
 It is also advisable to have written consent from the child’s parent (s).

 - How should an individual obtain a visa if they are not resident in the United States?They should contact the nearest British Consulate or Embassy in their country of residence to obtain The Bahamas visa.
 They may also transit a country where The Bahamas has a Consular Office.
 Bahamas Consular Offices are located in London, England; Port au Prince, Haiti; Havana, Cuba; Beijing, China and Ottawa, Canada.
-Visas cannot be obtained for applicants who are not physically present in the United States.

 - Is there any possibility of obtaining a Bahamian visa if the passport holder has no visa for the other country for which they are ticketed?If the applicant is transiting or travelling to any other country before the visit to The Bahamas, they must obtain visas for that country first (if applicable).